licel/droidcon-hackathon/RULES.md

 * The hackathon will start at **<2nd December 2024 at 6:00 PM UTC>** and end at **<13th December 2024 at 12:00 PM UTC>**, you work on your project during the allotted time only.
 Older projects will not be allowed.

-* Once the hackathon starts, you will get an option to submit your project, you can submit as many times as you want, the last prokect will be considered as the final submission.
+* Once the hackathon starts, you will get an option to submit your project, you can submit as many times as you want, the last project will be considered as the final submission.

 * Your project must be developed entirely during the Hackathon duration.
 You may use open-source libraries and other freely available systems/services such as public cloud platforms, APIs, etc.